What is affiliate marketing?

 Once you've built up a loyal audience for your website, you'll be ready to sign up for affiliate networks.

-We go through eight of the best affiliate networks here.
-They don't all operate in quite the same way, but our descriptions of each affiliate network below cover their key differences.
+We go through eight of the best affiliate networks below.
+They don't all operate in quite the same way, but our descriptions of each affiliate network cover their key differences.

 To join networks, you'll usually need to provide details of your website/online platform.
 Then, if and when you're accepted, you'll be able to get affiliate links for merchants from that network.